uzibytes/The-Keyhole/README.md

 - Fix some Sign Up issues
 - Fix Forget password issue
 - Optimise the Crypto Section
-- Saving Notes to User Database (Currently notes are saved in the user's Local storage)
+- Saving Notes to User Database in server (Currently notes are saved in the user's Local storage)

 ### Link